 Get an empty inhaler like this one from Amazon.
-Blend the essential oils together in a glass jar, then put the inhaler wick inside the blend.
+Blend the essential oils together in a glass jar or small bowl with the cotton wick.

 Use a pair of tweezers to turn the wick in the blend until it soaks up all the oil.
-Insert the wick in the inhaler tube and cover.
+Insert the wick in the inhaler tube, snap on the lid, and replace the outer cover.
 Use as often as you need!

 Don’t want to make your own blend?
 Check out the already made energy blend below: